EXPLAINER: Must employers follow Biden's vaccine mandates?

 Who's challenging it: The rule was challenged in four separate lawsuits filed by Republican-led states, mostly in groups.
 Florida and Texas mounted their own challenges.
 The states argued that there were no grounds for an emergency rule, that CMS had no clear legal authority to issue the mandate and that the rule infringes on states' responsibilities.

 Where it stands: The rule is on hold nationally, but a ruling Dec.
 15 gives it the possibility of moving ahead in about half the states.
 A Missouri-based federal judge issued a preliminary injunction Nov.
 29 barring its enforcement in 10 states that had originally sued.
 The next day, a Louisiana-based federal judge also issued a preliminary injunction barring enforcement in the rest of the states.
 But on Dec.
-15, that was narrowed to the 14 suing in that court, opening the possibility that the mandate could be enforced in 26 states where no injunction is in place.
+15, that was narrowed to the 14 suing in that court.
+And on Dec.
+16, a federal judge in Texas granted an injunction that applies only to that state.
+After the decisions, there is a possibility the mandate could be enforced in 25 states where no injunction is in place.
 The Centers for Medicare & Medicaid have not said whether they will pursue that path.

 What's next: Both court rulings are being appealed by the Biden administration.
 The case filed in Missouri is being considered by the St. Louis-based 8th U.S. Circuit Court of Appeals.
 The case filed in Louisiana, which was brought by a coalition of 14 states, is being considered by the 5th Circuit.
 So far, there's been no move to consolidate the challenges in a single court.